quicwg/base-drafts/draft-ietf-quic-http.md

 Malformed requests or responses that are detected MUST be treated as a stream error ({{errors}}) of type H3_GENERAL_PROTOCOL_ERROR.

+A tunnel that dispatches HTTP messages to different endpoints might forward a malformed HTTP message from one of those endpoints on a coalesced connection.
+Therefore, an endpoint that detects a malformed request or response MUST NOT escalate the error to a connection-level error unless specified otherwise.

 For malformed requests, a server MAY send an HTTP response prior to closing or resetting the stream.
 Clients MUST NOT accept a malformed response.
 Note that these requirements are intended to protect against several types of common attacks against HTTP; they are deliberately strict because being permissive can expose implementations to these vulnerabilities.

-Unless specified otherwise, an endpoint MUST NOT handle the receipt of a malformed request or response as a connection-level error, because a tunnel that dispatches HTTP messages to different endpoints might forward a malformed message from one of those endpoints on a coalesced connection.

 ## The CONNECT Method